marsh-circle/civicrm-training-guide/docs/sessions/contribute.md

 ### Personal campaign pages (5)
 * Can be configured from the contribution page admin screens
-* allow you to set up justgiving style pages attached to a contribution page
+* allow you to set up justgiving style pages attached to a contribution page.